 Nabilone (Brand name Cesamet) (1)

 - For cancer-associated nausea and vomiting, HIV/AIDs related nausea and vomiting, and chemotherapy-induced nausea and vomiting

 - Synthetic THC (2)

-- Shown to be more effective then traditional antiemetics, or anti-nausea medications (11)
+- Shown to be more effective than traditional antiemetics, or anti-nausea medications (11)

-- Mixture of ethanol extracts of THC and CBD in a 1:1 ratio (2)
+- A mixture of ethanol extracts of THC and CBD in a 1:1 ratio (2)

 It is recommended that you speak with your physician about nausea treatment before using medical marijuana.
 Everyone responds differently to medications in general.
 A medical marijuana doctor on Veriheal’s platform may be able to help you figure out dosages to control your nausea as well as address any concerns you may have regarding the psychoactive properties of marijuana.

 Note: Veriheal does not intend to give this as professional medical advice.
 Do not attempt to self-diagnose, or prescribe treatment based on the information provided on this page.
 Always consult a physician before making any decision on the treatment of a medical condition.

 1. Australian Government Department of Health.
 Therapeutic Goods Administration.
 (2017, December 21).
 Guidance for the use of medicinal cannabis for the prevention or management of nausea and vomiting in Australia.
 Retrieved January 23, 2021, from https://www.tga.gov.au/publication/guidance-use-medicinal-cannabis-prevention-or-management-nausea-and-vomiting-australia